agarciaschanz/CaseStudy-/README.md

 # Case Study
-## This case study is an overview of a FinTech and Robo-advisory Investment service company and how they have impacted finance.
+## This case study is an overview of a FinTech and Robo-advisory Investment service company Betterment.
 ## [Betterment](https://www.betterment.com/category/robo-advisor/)
 ### Incorporated in 2008
 ### Founders: Jon Stein & Eli Broverman